bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ---

 There are two ways to upgrade a free license to premium license.
-1. When you have already purchased a premium license: go to method 1.
+1. When you have already installed free license: go to method 1.
 2. When you have not purchased a premium license: go to method 2.

 ## **1. From sellacious.com (Site Key):**